shreyashg-sopho/Gunicorn/AS.md

 AS 28 – Impairment of Assets<br>
 AS 29 – Provisions, Contingent Liabilities & Assets<br>
 ```
-"TIme Associates - we DO Interim Reports to Intangible Assests & JIA-PCLA"
+"TIme Associates - we Discontinued-Operations on Interim Reports, Intangible Assests & JIA-PCLA"
 ```

 Conclusion :